- Brand name

 What APO-Sumatriptan looks like

-APO-Sumatriptan tablets are available in two different strengths.
+Sumatriptan tablets are available in 50 mg and 100 mg strengths.

 They are available in blister packs containing 2 or 4 tablets.